tastethedream/computer_science/course-notes/lec3-algorithms.md

     >sort right half of items
     >Merge sorted halves

-A process that divides again and again uses logarithm log(n) much more efficient
+A process that divides again and again uses logarithm log(n) and is much more efficient

+**Worst case**
+We have to split n elements up and recombine them, effectively doubling the sorted sub arrays as we build them. `Ο(n log n)`

+**Best-case**
+The array is already perfectly sorted but we have to split and recombine it back together `Ω(n log n)`